zakirullin/tiny-compiler/README.md

 factor = id | num | "(", expr, ")" ;
 ```

 It can be parsed with an LL (left-to-right, leftmost derivation) parser with only 2 tokens of lookahead.
 In other words, we only need to examine at most 2 upcoming lexical tokens to unambiguously determine which production rule to apply.

-In our grammar, when we face single `id` token, we can't decide whether it is an `expr` or a `factor`.
-We need to look at the next token to remove the ambiguity.
-That makes it LL(2) grammar.
+If we look at a single `id` token, we can't tell whether it's an `expr` or a `factor`.
+We need to look at one more token to remove the ambiguity.
+That makes it an LL(2) grammar.